 - Other forms of Effective Communication

 Requests for these services must be emailed to us at least 30 days prior to the event to allow for sufficient preparation.
-To submit a request, please email us at email@example.com.
+The deadline for this event is November 30, 2022.
+To submit a request, please contact us.